Jonesey13/UFO-MultiMadnessMod/README.md

-# Mortol 4 Player Mod
+# Mortol 4P Mods

-This is a mod to enable 4 players for the game Mortol from UFO50.
+This is a mod to enable 4 players for various games in the game UFO50.
+Currently the following games are supported:
-* This *might* evolve into more multiplayer versions of other games in UFO50 over time
+* Mortol
+* Paint Chase

 This mod is provided as a combination of code diffs and additional assets and is *heavily* inspired from [p-sam's UFO50 mods repo](https://github.com/p-sam/ufo50-mods).